4.7

 Image: Nicholas J Klein (canva)

-The Staten Island free ferry schedule is also convenient.
-The ferry runs 24 hours, 7 days a week.
+The Staten Island Ferry, operated by New York City, runs 24 hours, 7 days a week.

-Staten Island Ferry times: A boat departs every 15 to 20 minutes during the peak travel times of 6 am to 9 am and 3.30 pm to 8 pm.
+During the weekdays, a boat departs every 20 minutes during the peak travel times of 6 am to 7 am and every 15 minutes from 7 am to 9 am from St. George Terminal.

-On weekends, the frequency of people boarding the ferry is low.
-The boat sails within a 30 to 60-minute gap due to no rush hours.
+On weekends and public holidays, the frequency of people boarding the ferry is low.
+The boat sails within a 30 gap due to no rush hours.

 The Staten Island Ferry follows the weekend schedule on New Year’s Day, Martin Luther King, Jr. Day, Presidents’ Day, Memorial Day, Labor Day, Thanksgiving Day and Christmas Day.